 Mental health problems affect 1 in 4 people in any year; it could be you, someone in your family, a friend or colleague.
 Time to Change Wales is the first national campaign to end the stigma and discrimination faced by people with mental health problems in Wales.

-The MaDCaff Project is funded by Time to Change Wales and supported by Disability Arts Cymru.
+The MaDCaff Project is funded by Magic Hat and supported by Disability Arts Cymru.
 Look us on Facebook or at our Blog, madcaff.rocks.